jessonfoo/p001/week_4/3_group_challenge_research_methods.md

 Which existing methods did they use?
 Try to use them based on the instructions your group-mate included.

 ### Reflect
-Use the [reflection guidelines](../week_2/reflection_guidelines.md) and also discuss the following:
+Use the [reflection guidelines](../week_2/reflection_guidelines.md) and also discuss the following in the reflection section:
-- What did you learn about researching?
+What did you learn about researching and explaining your research to others?